gouthamregatte/Binomial-Heap-and-Leftist-Tree/README.md

 # Binomial-Heap-and-Leftist-Tree

-implementation of Left tree and Binomial Heap
+Implementation of Left tree and Binomial Heap

 Leftist Tree :
 -Struct node lnode : contains the node structure for leftist tree .